 Caitlin joins FSG with experience in research and evaluation, including previous work in the areas of health services delivery and quality improvement, point-of-care diagnostics and reproductive health technology development, implementation and evaluation of nationally scaled monitoring and evaluation (M&E) systems, and use of community-based participatory research methods.

-At FSG, Caitlin works as part of the Strategic Learning and Evaluation team to help clients evaluate complex initiatives and better utilize data for decision-making.
+At FSG, Caitlin works as part of the Strategic Learning & Evaluation team to help clients evaluate complex initiatives and better utilize data for decision-making.
 Her particular interests include developmental evaluation and shared measurement.
 Caitlin conducts research and analysis to support evaluation activities, most recently for an initiative aimed at improving educational outcomes among youth in Michigan.

 Prior to joining FSG, Caitlin worked on a variety of research and evaluation projects both in the US and overseas, including work in Ethiopia, Nigeria, South Africa, and Botswana.
 She provided technical assistance to program partners to design and implement monitoring and evaluation (M&E) systems and coordinated a number of research studies including assessments of the potential for home and self-injection of Depo-Provera in Ethiopia, the effects of patient flow patterns on health service delivery in South Africa, patient preferences for various forms of partner notification in South Africa, and the relationship between health and the built environment in Peru.
 She has presented at a number of anthropology and public health conferences and published original research.
 As a graduate student, Caitlin focused her studies on structural determinants of health and was awarded a Fogarty Fellowship in global health leadership and implementation sciences from the University of Washington.